 “We decided we were going to produce 100% fruit juice which was undiluted, without preservatives, sugars, and additives.
 We also focused on producing fruit juice under hygienic conditions that will appeal to customers on the market,” he said in an interview.

 “In the beginning, it was very challenging, it was very difficult especially when it came to selling the juice.
 We will go to one of the very popular estates around Spintex and we will try to sell it by knocking on people’s doors.
-It was very discouraging because 9 out of 10 times, no one will even offer to taste the juice before buying it.
+It was very discouraging because 9 out of 10 times, no one will even offer to taste the juice or more so buy it.
 Sometimes, you make one sale in a day, you look at the money and you are just not excited about the job anymore,” he further added.